Forrest S. Mozer: Inventor and entrepreneur

 Mozer invented and patented the first integrated circuit speech synthesizer in 1974.
 He first licensed this technology to TeleSensory Systems, which used it in the "Speech+" talking calculator for blind persons.
 Later National Semiconductor also licensed the technology, used for its "DigiTalker" speech synthesizer, the MM54104.

 In 1984, Mozer co-founded Electronic Speech Systems (now ESS Technology) to develop and market speech synthesis systems based on Mozer's patents.
 His work in speech synthesis led to ideas of how to create a single-chip speech recognizer.
 In 1994, Mozer and his son Todd Mozer, founded Sensory Circuits, Inc. (now Sensory, Inc.), where they developed and introduced the RSC-164 speech recognition integrated circuit.
 Since its inception Sensory has supplied speech recognition to products that have sold more than half a billion units.

+Mozer served as technology consultant to Masayoshi Son when Son was still a college student in Berkeley.
+Mozer helped Son start an early business endeavor involving electronic translators for spoken language.

 Mozer has 17 issued US patents in the areas of speech synthesis and speech recognition.